Break-even

 Why does Break-even matter?

-• Helps set realistic prices and sales targets
+• Helps set pricing and sales targets.

-• Supports budgeting and forecasting
+• Supports budgeting and forecasting.

-• Identifies cost or price issues
+• Identifies cost and pricing improvements.

 How does Break-even work?

-1. Identify fixed costs
+• Identify fixed costs (rent, salaries).

-2. Identify variable costs
+• Identify variable costs (materials, shipping).

-3. Set selling price
+• Set selling price.

-4. Calculate contribution margin
+• Calculate contribution margin.

 Types of Break-even Analysis